Cancer Patient Diet

 Diarrhea

-Choose meals or beverages that are high in salt and potassium (sports drinks or broth) (bananas and all-natural fruit juices).
+- Choose meals or beverages that are high in salt and potassium

-Taste deterioration It’s tough to know what to eat when you can’t taste anything.
+It’s tough to know what to eat when you can’t taste anything.
 Consider experimenting with new spices or marinades.
-Strong tastes, such as lemon or lime juice, can also be added.
+Strong tastes, such as lemon or lime juice, can also be added to your Cancer patient diet menu.

 Conclusion

-Keep in mind that cancer is a dangerous disease, and do not take any kind of carelessness during its treatment.
+Keep in mind that cancer is a dangerous disease.
+You must not take any kind of carelessness during its treatment.
 While consulting a doctor, keep taking an online diet consultation from clinical dieticians to get optimum nutrition from a cancer patient diet

 Frequently Asked Questions